hpaluch-pil/dsPIC33CH-Curiosity-ADC/README.md

 | CH1 (Channel 1) | AN14/RC2 |
 | CH2 (Channel 2) | RB11/DAC1 |

+Additionally connect UART port to your PC (with micro-USB cable) and in Putty set:
+- Serial - your COMx port
+- Speed: 115200
+- format: 8-bit data, no  parity, no control flow

 More details:
   - now uses only master core at 180 Mhz / 90 MIPS